-Supermarkets shelves are full of kids magazines nowadays, filled with a useless plastic toy to attract children.
-These kind of toys normally ends up in the bin within few minutes.
+Supermarket shelves are full of kids’ magazines nowadays, filled with a useless plastic toy to attract children.
+These kinds of toys normally end up in the bin within a few minutes.
 The paper is just so flimsy that it won’t last an hour.
-The material that is normally written is about some cartoons or television programs that our children are already too much exposed to, so I try to avoid this a lot.
+The material that is normally written is about some cartoons or television programs that our children are already too exposed to, so I try to avoid this a lot.
 Another problem that I face is either the magazine is too girlish with all princesses stuff or too boyish with just dinosaurs or Batman stuff.

 I came to know about Storytime magazine through a friend.
 The day I received the magazine, I was thrilled, as my search for something amazing finished that day.
 What a fab magazine it is!

 It’s a true treat for avid young story lovers.

 Firstly, I will start with the material of paper.
 The paper used for this magazine is simply Luxurious and super quality which will bear kids mishandling.
 It has lots of lovely colourful pictures to attract children.
 The magazine is not at all gender-specific.
 The colour schemes are neutral so it is wonderful for both girl and boy.